vehicle-lang/tutorial/src/chapters/2-language.md

 Observe how all functions above fit within this declaration scheme.

 Functions make up the backbone of the Vehicle language.
 The function type is written `A -> B` where `A` is the input type and `B` is the output type.
-For example, the function `validInput` above takes values of the (defined) type of `UnnormalisedInputVector` and returns values of type `Bool`.
-The function `normalise` has the same input type, but its output type is `InputVector`, which was defined as a vector of rational numbers of size $5$.
+For example, the function `validInput` above takes values of the (defined) type of `UnnormalisedInput` and returns values of type `Bool`.
+The function `normalise` has the same input type, but its output type is `Input`, which was defined as a tensor of real numbers with 5 elements.

 As is standard in functional languages, the function arrow associates to the right so `A -> B -> C` is therefore equivalent to `A -> (B -> C)`.

 As in most functional languages, function application is written by juxtaposition of the function with its arguments.
-For example, given a function `f` of type `Rat -> Bool -> Rat` and arguments `x` of type `Rat` and `y` of type `Bool`, the application of `f` to `x` and `y` is written `f x y` and this expression has type `Rat`.
+For example, given a function `f` of type `Real -> Bool -> Real` and arguments `x` of type `Real` and `y` of type `Bool`, the application of `f` to `x` and `y` is written `f x y` and this expression has type `Real`.
 This is unlike imperative languages such as Python, C or Java where you would write `f(x,y)`.

 Functions of suitable types can be composed.
-For example, given a function `acasXu` of type `InputVector -> OutputVector`, a function `normalise` of type `UnnormalisedInputVector -> InputVector` and an argument `x` of type `UnnormalisedInputVector` the application of `acasXu` to the `InputVector` resulting from applying `normalise x` is written as `acasXu (normalise x)`, and this expression has type `OutputVector`.
+For example, given a function `acasXu` of type `Input -> Output`, a function `normalise` of type `UnnormalisedInput -> Input` and an argument `x` of type `UnnormalisedInput` the application of `acasXu` to the `Input` resulting from applying `normalise x` is written as `acasXu (normalise x)`, and this expression has type `Output`.

 Some functions are pre-defined in Vehicle.
 For example, the above block uses multiplication `*`, division `/` and vector lookup `!`.
 We have also seen the use of a pre-defined "less than or equal to" predicate `<=` in the definition of the function `validInput` (note its `Bool` type).